trimble-oss/modus-wc-2.0/RELEASING.md

 - Update the version in `package.json`.
 - Build the `@trimble-cms/modus-wc` package.
 - Publish the `@trimble-cms/modus-wc` package to the NPM registry.
+- Trigger the `Publish & Release - Angular` workflow to publish the React package.
+  - Update the version in `integrations/angular/ng<version#>/package.json`.
+  - Build the `@trimble-cms/modus-wc-angular` package.
+  - Publish the `@trimble-cms/modus-wc-angular` package to the NPM registry.
 - Trigger the `Publish & Release - React` workflow to publish the React package.
   - Update the version in `integrations/react/package.json`.
   - Build the `@trimble-cms/modus-wc-react` package.
   - Publish the `@trimble-cms/modus-wc-react` package to the NPM registry.
-- Create GitHub releases for both packages.
+- Create GitHub releases for all three packages.